The Human Voice as a Sensor-Based Electronic Live Instrument

 Audio file

-I also began to work spectrally with live recorded/sung or artificially generated voice material.
-I navigate through the audio track as if through an imaginary three-dimensional shape in space - the movement of the hand controls the cursor, so to speak, which scans the sound file.
-The vocal sounds can be "frozen" at any point and remain in the room as a continuous tone or noise - depending on which sound is being spoken or sung.
+I also began to work spectrally with live-recorded or artificially generated voice material, navigating through the audio track as if moving through a three-dimensional sound space.
+Hand movements control the cursor scanning the sound file, and vocal sounds can be "frozen" at any point, remaining as continuous tones or noise, depending on whether the captured sound was voiced or unvoiced.

 Video URL